vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 users, as described in
 [What happens to pending charges if the user deletes the payment card?](#what-happens-to-pending-charges-if-the-user-deletes-the-payment-card)

+## Does the recent (24.09.2020) changes in terms regarding valid reservations affect my agreements?

+If you are using reserve-capture on your initial charge, then capture will only be possible withinn the first 30 days.

 ## Settlement

 The settlements are done trough Vipps.
 The merchant does not need any other partner or agreement.

 ## Invoicing

 Merchants with a "net settlement" contract receive the users' payments excluding the Vipps fees.
 Merchants with a "gross settlement" contract receive the users' payments including the Vipps fees, and are then invoiced for the Vipps fees.